ma7dev/cookiecutter-pytorch-lightning-cluster/{{cookiecutter.directory_name}}/README.md

 - To run tests, please refer to [pytest's documentation](https://docs.pytest.org/en/latest/)
 - To add more experiments, please refer to `config/experiments.yml`
 - To run multiple experiments, please refer to `scripts/experiments.py`

+##

+This project was generated with [cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/) using [sudomaze/cookiecutter-pytorch-lightning-cluster](https://github.com/sudomaze/cookiecutter-pytorch-lightning-cluster)